freddie-renyard/aira-ml/README.md

 - Conv2D
     - `filter_threads`: parellises the evaluation of each kernel within a filter.
     - `rowcol_threads`: parellises the evaluation of the input image.
-    - Evaluation of the channels of an image is parellised by default.
+    - NB: evaluation of the channels of an image is parellised by default.

 Each thread will evaluate an equal proportion of the work of each layer.
 For instance, in a Dense layer with 64 neurons and 2 threads, each thread will evaluate 32 neurons.